WillDraxler/R4Human_Ecology/content/project/project_5_website/index.md

 image:
   caption: This site
   focal_point: Smart
-summary: Creating a website to house write ups of each project of this independent study using the RBlogDown package, building off of the Wowchemy theme by Hugo, and hosting the site on Netlify.
+summary: Creating a website to house write ups of each project of this independent study using the RBlogDown package, building off of the Wowchemy theme by Hugo, and hosting the site on Netlify
 title: Building a project website with RBlogDown, Hugo, and Netlify
 ---